CamCove-Crichton/avanlifersmustsee/README.md

 - Styled the logo fonts, and updated the font color in the body
 - Continued tweaking header h* elements and then more styling on the nav
 - Started adding content to the Benefits section with some placeholder text in the index.html file
+- Updated the style.css file to target more than one section in the index.html file

 <!-- Sections/Pages functions & screen shots here -->